pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-09-super-reduce.md

 Cool right.

-Now lets do one to triple each value of a list:
+Now let's do one to triple each value of a list:

 ```elixir
 defmodule HumbleEnum do